-In a wider shot like this I don’t do much, if any, augmentation [to the practical sources] and then when I do come in for coverage it’s really just about softening that same practical and/or bringing in a little bit of fill.
+In a wider shot like this I don’t do much, if any, augmentation [to the practical sources].
+Then when I do come in for coverage it’s really just about softening that same practical and/or bringing in a little bit of fill.
 But I don’t change the source.
 I don’t switch suddenly to a 2K through a 4×4 frame and do something different.

 Filmmaker: These next two images are from two scenes set in the exact same space, yet you’ve molded them into very distinct looks.

 Cutter: Because we’re in the bunker for so much of the movie, having very distinct looks for all the different rooms was a big thing that we discussed.
 For Michelle’s room we went quite warm.
 There’s a hallway where Emmett [John Gallagher Jr.] stays and that went a cyan.
 Then Howard’s room goes a bit colder.
 But even within that, I wanted more variety.
-The thinking is Howard has got two modes of lighting for the bunker because it’s a human desire to feel like there’s a time cycle.
-So he basically has a day mode — where it’s these fluorescents that are kind of blue and they just basically wash the whole space — and then at night he goes into his night mode.
+The thinking is, Howard has got two modes of lighting for the bunker, because it’s a human desire to feel like there’s a time cycle.
+So, he has a day mode—fluorescents that are kind of blue and basically wash the whole space—then, at night, he goes into his night mode.